LayerXcom/cordage/README.md

 P3: [Flow Ethereum Event Watch](./flow-ethereum-event-watch)
 - This CorDapp provides a simple example of how to watch (retrieve) Ethereum Events from Corda Flow.

+P1+P4+V2: [Custom Notary Flow](./custom-notary-flow) that creates an ethereum tx and sends to the ethereum node
+- This CorDapp provides a simple example of how to propagate data from Corda to Ethereum by creating a Custom Notary Flow.

 ### How to run
 Please follow the README.md in each directory.